Back to Top

 v.
 Payment of premium wages or administrative costs that result in substantial increased costs to the College.

-2. After considering this information, the Faculty Member or Authorized Employee will determine whether an Undue Hardship would be created by granting the Accommodation Request.
+2. After considering this information, the CDEIO, Faculty Member or Authorized Employee will determine whether an Undue Hardship would be created by granting the Accommodation Request.

 D. Determining the Existence of a Fundamental Alteration